Michelle Yeoh: 2002–2015: Career fluctuations

-Supporting roles (2017–2020)
+2016–2020: Supporting roles

-In 2016, Yeoh was cast as Starfleet Captain Philippa Georgiou of the starship USS Shenzhou in the series Star Trek: Discovery, and recurs as Georgiou's "mirror" doppelganger later in the show.
-Yeoh went on to play the role for three seasons, garnering critical acclaim and becoming a fan favorite.
-Following the success of Star Trek: Discovery, a spinoff series with Yeoh in the leading role, was commissioned in 2019.
-The series, which would center on Yeoh's character, Emperor Georgiou working as a member of Section 31, a secret intergalactic spy organisation, is still "in development" as of January 2023.
+In 2016, Yeoh was cast as Starfleet Captain Philippa Georgiou of the starship USS Shenzhou in the series Star Trek: Discovery, and recurs as Georgiou's "mirror" doppelganger later in the series.
+Yeoh went on to play the role for three seasons, garnering critical acclaim and becoming a fan favourite.
+Following the success of Star Trek: Discovery, a spin-off series with Yeoh in the leading role, was commissioned in 2019.
+The series, which would centre on Yeoh's character, Emperor Georgiou working as a member of Section 31, a secret galactic spy organization, was still "in development" as of January 2023, but in April, Paramount+ announced it had ordered a Star Trek: Section 31 feature film starring Yeoh, rather than a series.

 In 2018, Yeoh played family matriarch Eleanor Young in Jon M. Chu's Crazy Rich Asians, a film adaptation of Kevin Kwan's book of the same name, opposite Constance Wu and Henry Golding.
 Carlos Aguilar of TheWrap described her performance as "convincingly subdued".
 In 2019, she played Christmas themed-store owner "Santa" in Last Christmas, opposite Henry Golding and Emilia Clarke.
-The film was released on 8 November 2019, and was a box office success grossing over $121 million worldwide.

-Yeoh played Ying Nan in Marvel Studios' Shang-Chi and the Legend of the Ten Rings, directed by Destin Daniel Cretton.
-The film was released in theaters on 3 September 2021.
-It was announced at The Game Awards 2020 that Yeoh would star in Ark: The Animated Series, a series based on the video game Ark: Survival Evolved by Studio Wildcard, in which she plays the role of Meiyin Li, a 3rd century Chinese rebel leader, known as the Beast Queen.
+The film was a box office success, grossing over $121 million worldwide.
+Yeoh played Ying Nan in Marvel Studios' Shang-Chi and the Legend of the Ten Rings (2021), directed by Destin Daniel Cretton.
+It was announced at The Game Awards 2020 that Yeoh would star in Ark: The Animated Series, a series based on the video game Ark: Survival Evolved by Studio Wildcard, in which she plays the role of Meiyin Li, a 3rd-century Chinese rebel leader, known as the Beast Queen.